emilydolson/D3-visualising-data/10-d3update.md

 ~~~

-So far, the update function only knows how to handle new data (`.enter`) and removed data (`.exit`), but not what to do when we update data.
+So far, the update function is instantaneously updating the appearance of all
+circles when the data changes.
+If we want ppeople to watch circles change
+over time, this is neither pretty or helpful.
-In addition to `d3.enter()` and `d3.exit()`, D3 also offers `d3.transition` to handle updating data.
+To fix this, D3 also offers the `d3.transition` function to handle updating data.
 First, we need to define how to transition between data points.
 We might want to interpolate between to values linearly over the duration of 200 ms, like this:

 ~~~{.js}
 circles.transition().ease("linear").duration(200);